This article contains information on the total estimated student living costs in the UK- 2023

-If you buy your own food, try and budget in about £25 to £30 per week to purchase food supplies.
-You can of course be smart and savvy about this and save much more.
+If you buy your own food, try to budget about £25 to £30 per week to purchase food supplies.
+You can, of course, be smart and savvy about this and save much more.

 2. Telephone (landline)

-BT has a base rate of £10/ month for just line rental so calls are charged on top of this so that would be £2.50 per week.
+BT has a base rate of £10 per month for just line rental, so calls are charged on top of this, so that would be £2.50 per week.

 3. Telephone (mobile)

-The cost of mobiles varies based on the provider and tariff you are on.
-Prepaid is generally cheaper to control costs, but if you make a lot of calls a contract will start at £5/ week.
+The cost of mobile phones varies based on the provider and tariff you are on.
+Prepaid is generally cheaper to control costs, but if you make a lot of calls, a contract will start at £5 per week.

-Most companies charge a fee of £5/ week for standard DSL in the UK.
+Most companies charge a fee of £5 per week for standard DSL in the UK.

-If you live in a house or apartment you will need to calculate water, heating and electricity into your budget.
+If you live in a house or apartment, you will need to factor water, heating, and electricity into your budget.
 This can be anything from £10/week for all bills based on the time of year.

-Maybe if you live away from University you will need to include travel expenses in your budget.
-This can be anything from £10/ week, more if you live in London.
+Maybe if you live away from the university, you will need to include travel expenses in your budget.
+This can be anything from £10 per week to more if you live in London.

 7. Study materials

-Books, notepads, paper, printer cartridges are all things you will need and you should budget about £7/ week for this.
+Books, notepads, paper, and printer cartridges are all things you will need, and you should budget about £7 per week for this.

-It is not all study when you come to the UK, there will be time to catch some fun, so you need to think about the cost of this.
-A cinema ticket in the UK costs around £8, a pint of beer £3, a DVD rental around £3.
-These are all costs you will need to budget so set aside what you will need for fun.
+It is not all study when you come to the UK; there will be time to have some fun, so you need to think about the cost of this.
+A cinema ticket in the UK costs around £8, a pint of beer costs £3, and a DVD rental costs around £3.
+These are all costs you will need to budget for, so set aside what you will need for fun.

-Of course, this list is not comprehensive, but will give you a starting point and idea to work out what things will cost and the cost of living for the UK.
+Of course, this list is not comprehensive, but it will give you a starting point and an idea of what things will cost and the cost of living in the UK.

-There are also some things you can do to lower your living expenses and here are few tips:
+There are also some things you can do to lower your living expenses, and here are a few tips:

 1. Student NUS Card